Downloading a Windows 11 ISO and Creating a UEFI Bootable USB Flash Drive and Clean Installing on a Dell PC

 Select the Boot Configuration tab to the left hand side.
 To prevent confusion Delete any Boot Entries from a previous Windows or Linux installation, leaving only your Windows 11 Bootable USB:

 Then select OK:

-Power up your Dell and press [F12] to get to the UEFI BIOS Boot Menu:
+Power off your Dell.
+Power it up and press [F12] to get to the Dell (UEFI) BIOS Boot Menu: